.jpg)

 Village Houses

 … with the beams and upper stories added in 15th century.
-Today they house artists’ ateliers, coffee shops, and boutiques.
+Today, they mostly house artists’ retreats, ateliers, boutiques, and cafés.

 The Moulin de l’Aulanac

-Our walk overlooks a 14th-century watermill, with its half-timber exterior of exposed stone.
-It once housed four millstones to service the village’s needs.
+Our walk passes over a 14th-century watermill with its half-timber exterior of exposed stone.
+It once housed four millstones to service the needs of the district.

 Mossy Roofs and Ivy Walls